Otto Sigfrid Reuter

 Otto Sigfrid Reuter (2 September 1876 – 5 April 1945) was a German writer and organiser who was central in the neopagan current within the völkisch movement.
-He founded some of the earliest organisations for Germanic neopaganism, which were rooted in the racial ideologies of the völkisch movement.
+He had a career in telecommunications and began his völkisch-religious activities with the 1910 pamphlet Sigfrid oder Christus?!
+He founded some of the earliest organisations for Germanic neopaganism, which adhered to the racial ideologies of the völkisch movement.
 Reuter promoted a decentralised version of pagan practice without priests, in contrast to the hierarchically structured Germanic Faith Community of Ludwig Fahrenkrog.
+Reuter's theories have been described as parascientific.
+His major theoretical work Germanische Himmelskunde (1934) is about the Germanic star map.

 Early life and career

 Otto Theodor Ludwig Sigfrid Reuter was born on 2 September 1876 in Leer, East Frisia.
 His father Wilhelm Reuter was a merchant captain and director of the naval school in Leer.
 His mother Emma was the daughter of the pastor and theologian Friedrich Armknecht.
 Reuter was a half brother of Ernst Reuter who became the Governing Mayor of Berlin.

 After passing his Reifeprüfung in Leer in 1894, Reuter worked as a telegraphist in Oldenburg, Cologne and Bonn.
 From 1901 he studied history and law in Bonn.
 Having passed a Verwaltungsprüfung in 1905, he worked in Berlin and Elberfeld, and from 1917 in Bremen as a telegraph director and head of the telephone system.
 His career in telecommunications ended in 1924 due to staff reductions and his activities as a völkisch agitator.